mchaver/mchaver.com/posts/2017-06-08-exploring-haskell-bytestring.md

 The ByteString library is probably a dependency (directly or indirectly) for most Hackage libraries. `ByteString`s are highly efficient string types.
 A `ByteString` is a sequence of bytes (8-bit characters).
 There are strict (single large array) and lazy (call-by-need, good for streaming) varieties.
-We will be briefly look at some of the source code for strict `ByteString`s.
+For using the `ByteString` library, the Haddock documentation is good to get started.
+We will briefly look at some of the source code for strict `ByteString`s to get a general understanding of the implementation.
 While this level of understanding is not necessary for every day use of `ByteString`s, it should be useful for having a deeper understanding of the GHC compiler.